LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/accessibilty-policy.md

 Making messaging and chat accessible proved to be challenging due to its dynamic content.
 For example, with live chat, there are constant incoming and outgoing messages, and the visitor needs to be aware of the new information coming in while still having access to previously exchanged information.
 To remedy this, ARIA live regions have been implemented for detection of new incoming and outgoing messages.

-LiveEngage has been awarded an official accessibility stamp in the following environments:
+The Conversational Cloud has been awarded an official accessibility stamp in the following environments:

 * **Desktop:** Windows 10, Firefox browser, NVDA screen reader
 * **IOS:** iOS 11, Safari browser, VoiceOver screen reader